Yeseh/ivy-zig/BOOKREPORT.md

         - In this case the program states should also be able to refl
     - Testing is important for this!

+- I'm training Copilot to translate C to Zig, it got better as I went along

 ## References
 - https://floooh.github.io/2018/06/17/handles-vs-pointers.html